leonstel/leonstel.github.io/blogs/gmap3.md

 class Store {

-    //Holds the state object of the app private state: State = {};
+    //Holds the state object of the entire app private state: State = {};

     // Sets state prop of 'name'